SitecorePowerShell/Book/working-with-items.md

 Home True     {en, de-DE, es-ES, pt... {110D559F-DEA5-42EA-9C1C-8A5DF7E70EF9} Sample Item
 ```

 In all the examples you'll notice we specified the database.
 Windows PowerShell needs to know which provider to execute within.
+This also signals to SPE to show the dynamic parameters.
 Other examples of providers include the following:
 * **HKLM:** - The registry provider for HKEY_LOCAL_MACHINE.
 * **C:** - The filesystem provider for the C drive.